kemestry/lab/README.md

-# OpenTHC QA Portal
+# OpenTHC Laboratory Portal

-This service provides a method for all interested parties to upload and share the QA data.
+This service provides a method for all interested parties to upload and share the Cannabis Laboratory Data data.

 It integrates with BioTrackTHC, Franwell/METRC and MJ Freeway/LeafData.

 ## Installation

-Clone this repo, install dependencies, connect the database.
+Clone this repo, install dependencies, connect the database (using the CRE schema).

 ```shell
 git clone ...